Find answers, ask questions, and connect with our

 How do you talk about feelings with the little ones in your care?
 Whether it’s with infants or toddlers, what fun and effective ways do you use to explore emotions and create a positive emotional atmosphere in your environment?
 Share your creative ideas!

-Anna replied 4 months ago 4 Members · 7 Replies
+Trainer replied 2 weeks, 3 days ago 4 Members · 42 Replies

 • Linda